 The table above should be followed by beginner hikers, hikers with a lot of equipment or hikers with children.

 A daypack will typically range between 20 to 35 litres, however, this depends on the design and brand.
+You could even pack a smaller sling bag like the patagonia atom sling as a smaller day bag.
 In addition, the size of the backpack you select will depend on the type of hiking you’ll be doing.
 Some backpacks will allow you to carry extra items, for example.

 What about experienced backpackers?
 Don’t worry, we didn’t forget about you.
 The table below is for backpackers who are more experienced and are educated to economize.

 |A single stay or overnight (1 to 2 nights)||20 - 30|